Emotional Repression, Suppression, and De-Armoring

 Body De-Armoring | Book

-The difference is that repression is an act that is happening unconsciously, while suppression is said to be a conscious act.
-Yet, in both cases there’s a resistance against the emotional or mental phenomena one is concerned with.
+The difference is that repression is an act that is basically happening unconsciously (although in the beginning of the process it may also happen consciously), but suppression is said to rather be a conscious act (although it may also happen unconsciously).
+Be that as it may, we could say that in both cases there’s a resistance against the emotional or mental phenomena one is concerned with.

 Repression acts in a manner that one may not be aware or know that one is forgetting (or has forgotten) negative experiences, trauma, emotions, or thoughts.
 Suppression acts by actively and willingly distracting or numbing oneself from the emotions that arise.
 In addition, persistent and continuous suppression over a longer period of time may finally lead to repression.